joejag/are-we-really-engineers-slides/notes/overview.md

 ## 1968, Garmisch, NATO
  * practitioners, acadademics (very reasonable) gather for the first conference on "Software Engineering", an offshoot from the NATO Computer Science group.
  * Disaapointment at the growing ranks of software devs in comparison with hardware.
  * Their estimates were poor.
 Pointed as a lack of a theoretical basis.
+Even worse, the programmers were making decisions!

 ## Wright Brothers quote
 "We build systems like the Wright brothers built airplanes — build the whole thing, push it off the cliff, let it crash, and start over again."

 ## signoff
  * "The phrase ‘software engineering’ was deliberately chosen as being provocative.
 Time to grow up and become engineers instead of crofters and aspire to be industrialists.
+ * There were no formal methods.
+So they copied from hardware, where it is prohibitivly expensive to change late.

 The Engineering Metaphor
 ========================

 ## This is why we are called engineers, and we construct software
- * Two years after the 1968 conf, the Waterfall paper was published, setting our industry on its new path.
+ * Two years after the 1968 conf, a man who worked at NASA published a paper called "Manging the dev of large software systems" the Waterfall paper was published, setting our industry on its new path
- * Copied from harware.
-Prohibitive to cost late.
  * Heavily influenced from the desire to have a defined process model rather than an emperical one.
 Seen as more like engineering.

 ## Like engineering
  * Like Engineering, they wanted a division of labour.
-Analysts, Designers and Construction.
+Analysts, Designers and Programmers.
  * Expensive people mitigate all the decisions, labourers do the small bits.
  * This idea is pervasive.
 In a lot of place we still work this way, offshoring from a functional spec to devs on mars.
 Artitects doing huge Visio designs that represent nothing like the reality the biz needs
  * Other ideas that came out of this was heavy documentation for handoffs.
 Royce says in his paper that he would fire any PMs without heavily documented processes and systems.